icpeimago193192/ice/README.md

-Urbanization and industrialization in the 19th century led to increased demand for better roads to support commerce, industry, and transportation within and between cities.
+The development of horse-drawn omnibuses and public transit systems in the 19th century required the construction of paved streets and roads in cities to accommodate increased traffic and demand for transportation services.